 Auction items are essential to the success of your silent auction.
 After all, most of the money you raise will come from selling items to the donors who place the highest bids!

-To ensure that your items see plenty of bid activity, it’s important to be thoughtful during the procurement process.
-You shouldn’t just blindly ask for and accept any type of donation; instead, you should be keeping an eye toward the items that will be most attractive to your donor base.
+To ensure your items see plenty of bid activity, it’s important to be thoughtful during the procurement process.
+You shouldn’t just blindly ask for and accept any type of donation; instead, you should target the kinds of items that will be most attractive to your donor base.

 Before you send your procurement team out to ask for donations, consult your donor database.
 By analyzing the data on file, you may be able to glean insights into your supporters’ interests to help you zero in on the most appropriate items for your auction.